“Hella pizza late at night.

 There are the lyrics from yet another parody of Adele’s “Hello.”
 I thought “Hello From the Mother Side” – an ode to stressed out moms everywhere – was pretty awesome.
 But this one topped the charts for me.
 Dubbed Hella Cravings by its creators, Dustin and Genevieve Ahkuoi, it’s spot on when it comes to how many of us feel about eating healthy and exercising.

-Take this quiz to identify the triggers that bring on your cravings and reveal strategies that will work for you.
+Take this quiz to identify the triggers that bring on your cravings and reveal strategies that will help you beat them once and for all!

 POP QUIZ: I am most likely to give in to my cravings when…